-- Degenerative disc disease is the gradual deterioration of an intervertebral disc or discs due to the wear-and-tear of aging, or due to injury.
-When an intervertebral disc wears out, disc material can enter the small spaces in the spinal canal where nerve roots are located.
-When nerve roots are squeezed by the disc material, symptoms such as pain may result.
+- Degenerative disc disease.
+This is the gradual deterioration of a disc or discs due to general aging or injury.
+When a spinal disc wears down, disc material can enter the small spaces in the spinal canal where nerves are located.
+When nerves are impacted by the disc material, local and radiating pain can occur.

-- Bulging discs are intervertebral discs that have become misshapen.
+- Bulging discs.
+These are spinal discs that have become misshapen.
 These discs can protrude into the spinal canal, causing it to narrow.
-Again, nerve roots become compressed and pain occurs.
+The nerves can become compressed and pain may occur.

-- Herniated discs are intervertebral discs that have broken open or ruptured due to wear-and-tear caused by aging, or due to injury.
-Disc material and fluid from herniated discs can cause the spinal canal to narrow, and, again nerve roots are affected.
+- Herniated discs.
+These are spinal discs that have broken open or ruptured due to wear and tear or injury.
+Disc material and fluid from herniated discs can cause the spinal canal to narrow and impact local nerves.